 Then again, not every restaurant out there is going to have state-of-the-art facilities, so taking classes in the comfort of a shiny new high-tech kitchen may not adequately prepare students for the gritty realities of the culinary industry.

-A good culinary program should have some student-operated restaurant that allows them to get a sense of real-world restaurant service — and in fact, most of them do.
+An excellent culinary program should have some student-operated restaurant that allows them to get a sense of real-world restaurant service — and in fact, most of them do.
 The question is, how realistic is the experience it offers?
 If students are only serving 20 or 30 guests per day, it's probably not enough to approximate the pressures and demands of a real restaurant.
 At the other end of the spectrum, culinary arts students at Los Angeles Trade-Tech College serve more than 800 guests daily in three separate dining facilities.

 Of course, there's no substitute for the real restaurant experience.
 Some programs encourage or even require some internship or "externship" whereby students earn course credit through work in a local restaurant.